simonmayer90/python-machine-learning-mushroom-classification/README.md

 ## Getting Started

 1. Clone this repo (for help see this [tutorial](https://help.github.com/articles/cloning-a-repository/)).
-2. Raw Data is being kept [here](https://github.com/simonmayer90/python-machine-learning-mushroom-classification/tree/main/data) within this repo.
+2. Data is being kept [here](https://github.com/simonmayer90/python-machine-learning-mushroom-classification/tree/main/data) within this repo.
 3. Jupyter notebooks are being kept [here](https://github.com/simonmayer90/python-machine-learning-mushroom-classification) at the parent level of this repo.

 ## Contributing Members